BIT-aerial-robotics/AquaML/README.md

 Now we give an example of how to create self defined environment.

+Features of our framework:

+1. Heterogeneous actor critic.
+The input of actor and critic can be different.

+2. Multimodal input.
+Different data types can be trained directly.

+3. EnvPool is implemented by pure python.
+It is easy to use and modify.

+4. Faster and more stable than stable-baselines3.

+5. The model can be used by all algorithms.
+For example, a model trained with TD3 can then be trained with PPO.

 We support `gym` environment.
 But we also need you to wrap the environment.
 Here we give an example of how to wrap the `gym` environment.